damianhakert/damianhakert.github.io/source/posts/2016-08-07-posting-to-your-gitlab-pages-blog-from-ios.html.md

 ## Requirements

-You'll need an SSG-powered site set up on GitLab.com, of course (they're free _and_ [easy to set up][3]!), but you'll also need an app for performing git operations and for text editing on your iOS device.
+You'll need an SSG-powered site set up on GitLab.com, of course (they're free _and_ [easy to set up][3]!), but you'll also need an app for performing [Git][Git] operations and for text editing on your iOS device.

-In this tutorial, we'll post to a [Hugo][4]-based site using [Working Copy][5] to handle git operations and [Editorial][6] for text-editing.
+In this tutorial, we'll post to a [Hugo][4]-based site (though it'll work with [any SSG that you use with GitLab Pages][pageshowto]) using [Working Copy][5] to handle Git operations and [Editorial][6] for text-editing.
 There are more options available; you can explore some of them on the [GitLab Community Applications page][7].

 ## Concept

-GitLab Pages uses GitLab CI to automate building and deploying your SSG-powered website when you push a commit to `master`.
-When GitLab CI sees a new commit, it triggers the GitLab Runner to execute the scripts in the `.gitlab-ci.yml` file you created when you set up your SSG for GitLab Pages.
+GitLab Pages uses [GitLab CI][ci] to automate [building and deploying][cd] your SSG-powered website when you push a commit to a certain branch (e.g., `master`).
+When GitLab CI sees a new commit on this branch, it triggers the [GitLab Runner][gitlabrunner] to execute the scripts in the [`.gitlab-ci.yml`][gitlabciyml] file you created when you set up your SSG for GitLab Pages.
+There's a [great set of templates][templates] for setting up your SSG of choice, including sample `.gitlab-ci.yml` files.

-This is why we need an app to handle committing and pushing to GitLab, but it's also a good reason to checkout a new branch while you're working on your edits&mdash;you don't want to be drafting a new article on your iPhone, then push it to GitLab so that you can pick up where you left off on another device, only to have a half-finished post published automatically!
+Since the process needs some (pretty straightforward) Git management, we need an app to handle committing and pushing to GitLab.
+It's also a good reason to checkout a new branch while you're working on your edits!
+Imagine you're drafting a new article on your iPhone, then push it to `master` on GitLab so that you can pick up where you left off on another device (say, your computer).
+GitLab CI will pick up the commit, and publish a half-finished post automatically!
+By working on a separate branch, you don't have to worry about that happening.

 ## The details